 The crime of terroristic threats is one of Pennsylvania’s most frequently prosecuted offenses.
 Unfortunately, a terroristic threat charge can cover a wide range of conduct.
-Examples include arguments that expand into threats of violence, bar fights, road rage incidents, and neighbor disputes.
+Examples include bomb threats, bar fights, road rage incidents, and neighbor disputes.
 Other examples include violent threats made through social media, phone calls, text messages, or e-mail.
 As a result, hiring an experienced PA terroristic threats defense lawyer is crucial once the police charge you with this crime.

-Why You Need an Aggressive Criminal Defense Lawyer
+Why You Need a Skilled Criminal Lawyer for Terroristic Threats

 Unfortunately, the impact of a conviction for terroristic threats can be even more devastating for a young adult.
 A terroristic threat charge may prevent a young adult from entering a 1st-time offender program that would enable the juvenile to get the criminal case expunged from their record.

 Charged with terroristic threats.
-Contact me at (215) 752-5282 to discuss strategies to get your case dismissed.
+You should consult an experienced terroristic threat attorney before waiving your legal rights or pleading guilty.
+Contact me at (215) 752-5282 to discuss strategies to fight the charges.

 A Terroristic Threat Conviction Can Destroy Your Future